 Abarim Publications' online Biblical Greek Dictionary

-The adverb εκει (ekei) means there, without further complications (Matthew 2:13, James 2:3).
-When it occurs preceded by the definite article, it means "that there" or in plural "those there" (Matthew 26:71).
+The adverb εκει (ekei) means "there."
+It usually occurs without further mystery, but when it occurs preceded by the definite article, it means "that there" or in plural "those there" (Matthew 26:71).
 Our word occurs 101 times in the New Testament, see full concordance, and is part of the following compounds:

 - Together with the suffix of origin -θεν (-then), meaning from: the adverb εκειθεν (ekeithen), meaning from there (Matthew 4:21, Acts 13:4), or with the definite article: him from there or those from there (Luke 16:26).
 This word is used 27 times; see full concordance.

-- The demonstrative pronoun εκεινος (ekeinos), meaning that one there or those ones there (Matthew 17:27, Luke 18:14, John 1:18).
-From this word in turn derive:
+- The demonstrative pronoun εκεινος (ekeinos), meaning that one there or those ones there.
+This pronoun is used 253 times; see full concordance, and from it in turn derive:

 - Together with the preposition επι (epi), meaning on or upon: the adverb επεκεινα (epekeina), meaning beyond there.
-It's used only once, referring to Babylon or beyond (Acts 7:43).
+It's used only once, referring to Babylon or beyond (Acts 7:43 only).

 - In plural and together with the preposition υπερ (huper), meaning over or beyond: the similar adverb υπερεκεινα (huperekeina), meaning those regions beyond (2 Corinthians 10:16 only).